Sadamingh/msds630/README.md

 Answer: Inputs are embedded videos watched and embedded search tokens with geographic information.
 There are three ReLU layers with a KNN and a softmax in the end.

-* What is the cold start problem?
+* What is the cold start problem in this video?

-Answer: If you have a new user or a new video, there will not be much signals or information to train the neural networks.
+Answer: If you have a new video, there will not be much signals or information to train the neural networks.

 * What is one solution of the cold start problem?